AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 Radiating Sphere
 ~~~~~~~~~~~~~~~~

-The radiating sphere () is a multigroup radiation
+The radiating sphere (RadSphere) is a multigroup radiation
 test problem.
 A hot sphere is centered at the origin in a spherical
 geometry.
 The spectrum from this sphere follows a Planck
 distribution.
 The ambient medium is at a much lower temperature.
 A